 Federal Title VI funding for what is today the Center for Middle Eastern Studies would continue uninterrupted until the present day.
 By the late 1970s an outreach program from the Near Eastern Center took vans containing mobile displays "typifying Middle Eastern culture" to 19 elementary schools in the Tucson Unified School District.
 The Library's Oriental Studies Collection at this point in the 70's had acquired 40,000 volumes in English, 15,000 in Arabic, 1000 in Persian, 271 in Turkish, 4772 in Urdu and 3600 in Hebrew and subscribed to 280 periodicals from the Middle East and subcontinent.

-In 1989 the Department of Near Eastern Studies replaced the Department of Oriental Studies.
-Throughout the early 1990s Near Eastern Studies was best known for its Biblical Archaeology program under Dr. William Dever.
+In 1989 the Department of Middle Eastern and North African Studies replaced the Department of Oriental Studies.
+Throughout the early 1990s Middle Eastern and North African Studies was best known for its Biblical Archaeology program under Dr. William Dever.
 Judaic Studies became an independent program during this time.

-In the mid 1990s the Near Eastern Studies department was led by Dr. Charles Smith, Dr. Mark Tessler and Dr. Michael Bonine, each of whom focused on the contemporary Islamic world, reorienting the department to Islamic studies, modern history and contemporary politics and culture.
+In the mid 1990s the Middle Eastern and North African Studies department was led by Dr. Charles Smith, Dr. Mark Tessler and Dr. Michael Bonine, each of whom focused on the contemporary Islamic world, reorienting the department to Islamic studies, modern history and contemporary politics and culture.